DoganM95/CP2077-Modding-Guide/README.md

 ### Create a mod (logic)

 Create a new folder with the new mod's name under `./mods`, e.g. `./mods/CarStealNoAngryOwner`.
-Inside that, create an `info.json`, which is then in `./mods/CarStealNoAngryOwner/info.json` and contains this example:
+Then create `./mods/CarStealNoAngryOwner/info.json`, which  contains this example:

 ```json
 {